What is Kurtosis?

 The types of kurtosis are determined by the excess kurtosis of a particular distribution.
 The excess kurtosis can take positive or negative values, as well as values close to zero.

 Data that follows a mesokurtic distribution shows an excess kurtosis of zero or close to zero.
-It means that if the data follows a normal distribution, it follows a mesokurtic distribution.
+This means that if the data follows a normal distribution, it follows a mesokurtic distribution.

 A platykurtic distribution shows a negative excess kurtosis.
 The kurtosis reveals a distribution with flat tails.
 The flat tails indicate the small outliers in a distribution.
 In the finance context, the platykurtic distribution of the investment returns is desirable for investors because there is a small probability that the investment would experience extreme returns.